wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal8-kernel-tests-ci-servers-and-the-file-structure.markdown

 <pre><code class="language-yaml">  - patch -d drupal/web/core -p1 < travis-ci-phpunit.xml.dist.patch
 </code></pre>

 Here, we apply our `travis-ci-phpunit.xml.dist.patch` to Drupal core.
-This patch basically tells PHPUnit we only want to compute code coverage statistics for our own code.
+This patch basically tells PHPUnit we only want to compute code coverage statistics for our own code, to speed things up a bit, and avoid unnecessary warnings in Sonarcloud.

 It contains the following: